 About the music

 I didn't write anything serious again until 2010.
-I was becoming frustrated with the difficulty of the beginner (level .5) pieces by the major US publishing companies that were being chosen for the set list for our Yamaha Band Festival here in Sydney.
+I was becoming frustrated with the difficulty of the beginner (grade .5) pieces by the major US publishing companies that were being chosen for the set list of our Yamaha Band Festival here in Sydney.
 They were seemingly becoming more complex each year.
-Many band directors were finding it difficult just to get their beginner bands - year 3 students - to play through these at the festival in June.
-Certainly a high level of performance was not possible. (for the overseas readers our school year starts at the end of January).
+Many band directors were finding it difficult just to get their beginner bands - usually year 3 students - to play through these at the festival in June.
+Certainly a high level of performance was not possible. [for the overseas readers our school year in Australia starts at the end of January so thats less than 5 months.
+A usual amount of rehearsal time would include 1 or 2 1hour band rehearsals, plus 1 private or group lesson per week].
 Correct me if I'm wrong but most beginner bands in the USA are older than 3rd grade - right? - I'm sure these pieces are much more suited to the beginner band programs in the US.
 Anyway, I wrote a beginner piece 'Heroes March' and submitted it to the festival organisers for the 2011 Dickson's Music Yamaha Band Festival.
 They selected it for the list along with 3 or 4 other published pieces which I thought was great!
 But what I wasn't expecting was that it was performed by 34 of the 50 bands in the novice section!
 I think I sold about 50 copies that year purchased mostly by schools in Sydney's North.

 Following the success of the 2012 North Shore Band Festival I was commissioned to write 'A Grand Ocassion' for Roseville Public School for their Centenary celebration in 2013.
-More commissions followed with Knox Grammar Symphonic Wind Orchestra requesting a challenging level 4 - 'In Pursuit Of Excellence' in 2014 and in 2015 Matthew Pearce Public School requested a level .5 for their beginner band - 'Settler's March'.
+More commissions followed with Knox Grammar Symphonic Wind Orchestra requesting a challenging grade 4 - 'In Pursuit Of Excellence' in 2014 and in 2015 Matthew Pearce Public School requested a grade .5 for their beginner band - 'Settler's March'.
 In 2016 I was again invited to be the composer for the North Shore Band Festival and 'Sci - Fi' was the commissioned work.
 'Blytheswood Overture' was commissioned by Warrawee Public School to celebrate the band programs 30th year.
-It will be available here late 2017.